CLAIRE-Labo/python-ml-research-template/installation/docker-amd64/EPFL-runai-setup/README.md

 The template supports both options.
 We suggest using option 1 when you don't have access to the PyCharm remote IDE binaries as a first time.
-Then settle with option 2 as it makes using RunAI as your daily driver feel like just opening a local IDE.
+Then settle with option 2 as it makes using Run:ai as your daily driver feel like just opening a local IDE.

 For both options your project directory will be the `${PROJECT_ROOT}=/opt/project` in the container.